jojozhuang/jojozhuang.github.io/_tutorial/react-app/building-realtime-application-with-signalr.md

 tags: [Chat Room, Sketch Pad, SignalR]
 ---

-> Introduce two web applications built with SignalR.
-One is a chat room, another is a drawing application.
+> Build chat room and drawing application with SignalR.

 ## 1. Home Page
 Some resources which help to build this application.